saikrishna014597700/Amazon/README.md

 This website was developed solely for educational purposes.

-## How can I run Amazon Prototype?
+## How can I run the Amazon Prototype?

 - Run back-end using npm run server command in backend directory
 - Run kafka back-end using node server command in kafka_backend directory